nwg-piotr/nwg-dock/README.md

 # nwg-dock

-This application is a part of the [nwg-shell](https://github.com/nwg-piotr/nwg-shell) project.
+This program is a part of the [nwg-shell](https://github.com/nwg-piotr/nwg-shell) project.

 Fully configurable (w/ command line arguments and css) dock, written in Go, aimed exclusively at [sway](https://github.com/swaywm/sway) Wayland compositor.
 It features pinned buttons, task buttons, the workspace switcher and the launcher button.
 The latter by default starts `nwggrid` (application grid) from [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers).
 In the picture(s) below the dock has been shown together with [nwg-panel](https://github.com/nwg-piotr/nwg-panel).